MChiang7/Springboard/README.md

 ### Unit 6 - Capstone One
 Compared data from various ski resorts to create pricing models for target resort in order to offset a recent increase in operational cost.

+### Unit 7 - API Data Wrangling
+Retrieved data using Quandl API to analyze performance of certain stocks.